MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/time-travel-debugging-overview.md

 ### Performance impact of recording

 Recording an application or process impacts the performance of the PC.
 The actual performance overhead varies based upon the amount and type of code being executed during recording.
 You can expect about a 10x-20x performance hit in typical recording scenarios.
-Sometimes there will not be a noticeable slowdown but for more resource intensive operations (i.e. File Open dialog) you can see the impact of recording.
+Sometimes there will not be a noticeable slowdown in the UI.
+But for the more resource intensive operations, such as the File Open dialog, you will see the impact of recording.

 ### Trace file errors

 There are some cases where trace file errors can occur.
 For more information, see [Time Travel Debugging - Troubleshooting](time-travel-debugging-troubleshooting.md).

 ## Advanced Features of Time Travel Debugging

-Here's some of the most notable TTD advanced features.

 ### Timelines